 A website is a great resource for your business.
-It’s a hub for information, a lead generator and converter, the heart of your online presence and can help build your brand for clients and candidates.
-Everyone knows what a professional site can do for your company, but a poorly built web page or the complete lack of an online presence could be costly.
+It’s a hub for information.
+It’s a lead generator and converter.
+Therefore, it’s the heart of your online presence and can help build your brand for clients and candidates.
+Everyone knows what a professional site can do for your company.
+However, a poorly built web page or the complete lack of an online presence could be costly.
 Below are just a few of the signals you’re sending potential clients if you haven’t invested in a professional website.

 You lack professionalism

-When a client or candidate hears about your company, statistically your website will be the first place they turn to get more information.
-If they search for your business and are met by just a LinkedIn profile or a Facebook page, it could raise a lot of questions about what kind of recruiter you actually are.
+When a client or candidate hears about your company, your website is the first place they turn for more information.
+Having only a LinkedIn profile or Facebook page could raises questions about what kind of recruiter you actually are.
 Are you just a weekend warrior or a freelance headhunter?
 If it appears that’s the case, they might take their business or resume elsewhere.
-Established recruiters use their online presence as leverage against their competition to show what their company stands for, their philosophy in recruiting and the resources they have to find the right talent for the right job.
+Established recruiters use their online presence as leverage against their competition to show what their company stands for.
+Consequently, it shares their recruiting philosophy and resources.
+In addition to that, it also shows if they can find the right talent for the right job.
 If you’re missing a site, you can bet that your competitors are using that against you.

 You lack commitment